EuracBiomedicalResearch/genomic_viewer/README.md

 ![zoom_bar_wSections.jpg|center](https://github.com/sarlago/ShinyApps/blob/main/Genomic%20viewer%20Documentation/zoom_bar_wSections.jpg)

 The **zoom bar** offers different modes for zooming-in and out as illustrated in the figure above:
 - **Static plot zoom**: The '+', '-' and 'RESET' buttons in the bottom right corner of the genomic view plot allows to zoom-in and out the plot without changing the visualized genomic coordinates.
 The resolution of the plot will not change by zooming-in since it is a **vectorial image**.
-The 'RESET' button allows to restore the initial plot size. note that this type of zoom is just for dynamic visualization within the app and will not be applied on the **[saved plot](#Downloading-plots-and-data)**. <a name="static-zoom-anchor"></a>
+The 'RESET' button allows to restore the initial plot size.
+The static zoom is also a **pan-zoom**, meaning that the user can move the image by hold-clicking on it.
+Note that this type of zoom is just for dynamic visualization within the app and will not be applied on the **[saved plot](#Downloading-plots-and-data)**.
+In addition the ***static zoom controller*** will be disabled when the cumulative size of the files to plot is greater than 2 GB and the selected range to plot larger than 500 kbp, this is because in such condition the visualized image is not **vectorial**, but is a **jpeg** to allow for faster and more dynamic image visualization.
+The **[saved plot](#Downloading-plots-and-data)** will instead keep vectorial resolution. <a name="static-zoom-anchor"></a>

 - **Drag an drop bar**: below the static zoom button there is a draggable bar consisting in an orange rectangle, that matches the plotted genomic range, and grey flanking representing the ***25% extensions*** of the visualized range.
 The numbers below the bar report the coordinates in bp.
 By mouse drag-and-drop in the orange rectangle the user can zoom-in in the visualized genomic area, while by mouse drag-and-drop in the grey area the user can either zoom-out enlarging the actual genomic range or zoom-in in the flanking range.
 The maximum allowed zoom-in is **500 bp**, further zoom will not be allowed.
 Zooming by drag-and-drop is **limited to the selected chromosome coordinates**.
 The coordinates of the zoomed region will be automatically displayed in the [left sidebar](#left-sidebar-anchor), but the [Plot, Data and Stats tab](#Plot,-Data-and-Stats-tab) will be updated just upon clicking the *[GO button](#go-button-anchor)*. <a name="drag-drop-anchor"></a>